openshift/insights-operator/docs/arch.md

 ### Scheduling and running of Uploader
 The `operator.go` starts background task defined in `pkg/insights/insightsuploader/insightsuploader.go`.
 The insights uploader periodically checks if there is any data to upload.
 If no data is found, the uploader continues with next cycle.
-The uploader triggers the `wait.Until` function, which waits until the configuration changes or it is time to upload.
+The uploader triggers the `wait.Until` function, which waits until the configuration changes, or it is time to upload.
 After start of the operator, there is some waiting time before the very first upload.
 This time is defined by `initialDelay`.
 If no error occurred while sending the POST request, then the next uploader check is defined as `wait.Jitter(interval, 1.2)`, where interval is the gathering interval.

 ## How Uploader authenticates to console.redhat.com
 The HTTP communication with the external service (e.g uploading the Insights archive or downloading the Insights analysis) is defined in the [insightsclient package](../pkg/insights/insightsclient/).
 The HTTP transport is encrypted with TLS (see the `clientTransport()` function defined in the `pkg/insights/insightsclient/insightsclient.go`.
 This function (and the `prepareRequest` function) uses `pkg/authorizer/clusterauthorizer.go` to respect the proxy settings and to authorize (i.e add the authorization header with respective token value) the requests.
 The user defined certificates in the `/var/run/configmaps/trusted-ca-bundle/ca-bundle.crt` are taken into account (see the cluster wide proxy setting in the [OCP documentation](https://docs.openshift.com/container-platform/latest/networking/enable-cluster-wide-proxy.html)).